 My weekend chores were washing the white clothes for the entire family and mowing the front and back lawns.

 One day we had a severe plumbing problem, so Mother purchased an expensive piece of equipment used to open drain lines.
-She asked my brother and I to fix the plumbing while she was at work, which we did.
+She asked my brother and me to fix the plumbing while she was at work, which we did.
 Years later, she told us she had worried all day at work that we'd hurt ourselves or cause significant damage to our home or to the equipment, which we hadn't.

 We would often have baked chicken wings for dinner.
 Mind you that back then, chicken wings were very inexpensive because the American public hadn’t yet discovered them.
 They were the “discarded” part of the bird.
 Our mother was hip before everyone else.

-She’d tell us, “There’s nothing better on a hot day then a cold beer.”
+She’d tell us, “There’s nothing better on a hot day than a cold beer.”
 She used to tell us that when she was a teenager, she’d take boys to a cave near her home and make out.

 When my brother and I bickered too much, Mother would sing at the top of her voice Let us Oft Speak Kinds Words or There is Beauty All Around When They're Love At Home.

 At some point in my teenage years, Mother sat me down and asked me, “Why aren’t you rebellious like so many other children?”
 My answer to her was, “Rebel from what?”